 A fireplace, in my opinion, is a great investment for your pavilion or gazebo.

-Although it might seem like a hassle, it’s extremely rewarding with a warmer atmosphere in cold nights and a majestic look all around the year.
-It can be used as a cooking option, a great way to gather around with friends, or just for a stylish new look.
+Although it might seem like a hassle, it’s extremely rewarding with a warmer atmosphere on cold nights and a majestic look all around the year.
+I like to use it as a cooking option, a way to gather around with friends, or just for a stylish new look.

 Fireplaces do all these things and more and can help you make the most of your pavilion during all seasons.
 Read about this and more at hometalk.com.

-If you are concerned about safety, read our post about how to properly set up a gazebo with fire pit inside.
+If you are concerned about safety, read my post about how to properly set up a gazebo with a fire pit inside

 Minimalism is the New Black